esper-io/dev-docs/docs/home/console.md

 ### Selecting a Provisioning Method

-Each of the four provisioning methods is suited to different situations.
+Each of the four provisioning methods is best suited to different situations.
 Click the name of a method to get specific instructions.
-All methods require Internet connectivity.
+All provisioning methods require Internet connectivity.

 **Android for Work (AFW) provisioning**